HappyFeet-SolHacks/happy-feet/README.md

-# restful
+# restful, a sleep tracking app!

-A sleep tracking app!
+Sleep smarter, not harder!
+Let our app and your wearable do the heavy lifting to track your sleep and build heathier habits.